It might not always be obvious, but data accompanies everything that we do in business. So relying data-driven marketing shouldn’t come as a surprise.

 From the first moments of the customer journey to accounting spreadsheets, data explains every little detail and process.
 Some parts of it, like growth marketing, can’t exist without a strong data foundation.

-When we talk about growth marketing, we refer to a long term strategic approach of performance optimization through experimentation, customer relationship building, and analysis.
+When we talk about growth marketing, we refer to a long term strategic approach of performance optimization.
+We do it through experimentation, customer relationship building, and analysis.
 In other words, we focus on incremental progress that is directionally correct.

-Growth marketing is very different from growth hacking, which focuses on short term and targeted tactics.
-On the other hand, growth marketers consider the entire customer life cycle and use insights to encourage repeatable, sustainable, and long-term success.
+First of all, growth marketing is very different from growth hacking, which focuses on short term and targeted tactics.
+Also, growth marketers consider the entire customer life cycle and use insights to encourage repeatable, sustainable, and long-term success.

 In growth marketing data ensures that we are making informed decisions and minimizes the guessing game.
-Using a data-driven approach helps companies to increase ROI from their marketing efforts, shorten the buying cycle, and boost customer lifetime value, to name a few.
+Using a data-driven approach helps companies to increase ROI from their marketing efforts.
+It also helps to shorten the buying cycle, and boost customer lifetime value.

 We use data to translate and illustrate our customer’s behavior, making them measurable and, therefore – manageable.
 Using a data-driven approach helps us to understand the whole picture rather than following the individual metrics.
-Data-driven strategies give a better understanding of where opportunities lie.
+After all, data-driven strategies give a better understanding of where opportunities lie.

 What data does growth marketing use?